dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 ---

+### Create a service defaults project

 Next, create a new [_service defaults_ project](../fundamentals/service-defaults.md) from the available .NET Aspire templates using the following .NET CLI command:

 ```dotnetcli
 dotnet new aspire-servicedefaults -o eShopLite.ServiceDefaults
 ```

-Again, add the project to the solution:
+To add the project to the solution, use the following .NET CLI command:

 ## [Unix](#tab/unix)